 POST-WASHINGTON CONSENSUS PERSPECTIVE

 Maria Aggestam, Hans Falck, Lund University.
 Abstract: The Washington Consensus reforms of privatisation, liberalisation and macroeconomic stability have, to a large extent, been implemented in Poland.
 The banks and a majority of other state-owned enterprises have been privatised, and the trade structure has been liberalised.
-Even though the primary reforms have been successful in their short-term macroeconomic goals we question whether these reforms are sufficient to achieve a good long-term economic performance and thereby a successful economic integration of Poland into the EU.
-It is argued that both the Polish government and the Bretton Woods institutions have focused too narrowly on the goals and instruments of the Washington Consensus.

 MANAGING CONFLICT AND CONSENSUS PERSPECTIVE IN A POLITICAL MARKET SQUARE -

 Abstract: Events are organized by several different actors with individual interests.
 In order to perform the project task at hand, actors form relationships aimed at cooperation.
 Relationships involve political processes, which can be understood from a consensus perspective and a conflict perspective.
 From the consensus perspective, mutual commitment, trust, and conversation are important to build fruitful relationships.
 The findings suggest that processes within project networks are predominantly based on either a consensus perspective or a conflict perspective.
-However, consensus and conflict are not to be regarded as poles apart.
+However, consensus perspective and conflict perspective are not to be regarded as poles apart.
 Instead, they are intertwined and coexist in relational interaction.
 Actors use different strategies to manage political processes, aiming at building either legitimacy or mutual commitment.